-Over the next few years, Daniel taught his Eskimo high school students on a spit of land along the beaches of the Norton Sound, surrounded by hundreds of tundra miles and low lying mountains.
-He was having the time of his life in this new profession of missionary teacher and even overseeing the student-run AM radio station.
-Broadcasting around the village.
-It was a great chance to help young people find their way in the world and to provide some spiritual wisdom to guide their future, but he was also having trouble in
+Over the next few years, Daniel taught his Eskimo high school students on a spit of land along the beaches of the Norton Sound, surrounded by hundreds of miles of tundra and low laying mountains.
+He was having the time of his life in this new profession of missionary teacher and even overseeing the student-run AM radio station that broadcastto the village.